 - A temperature of 101° F (38.3° C) or higher

-- Heavier bleeding than your normal menstrual period or blood clots
+- Blood clots or bleeding that is heavier than your normal menstrual period

 - Vaginal discharge that smells foul

 - Pain that is not relieved by prescribed pain medications